Managing Money as a Student

 Raymond Shaffer, an assistant professor in accounting and finance, said deciding the difference between needs and wants is crucial when creating a budget.

 “Very few things we really need.
-Now an expensive cups of coffee, it’s a nice want, sure it’s great, but if you don’t have the money you don’t do it,” Shaffer said.
+Now an expensive cup of coffee, it’s a nice want, sure it’s great, but if you don’t have the money you don’t do it,” Shaffer said.

 Knowing how much money you have to spend and what you actually need to spend it on is important, but Shaffer said it’s also important to put away some money.